acorrigan64/Supervised_Playlister/README.md

 This project uses librosa and a Keras neural network to learn a classifier for your own playlists.
 Once learned the classifier can then automatically place new songs into the correct playlist.

-It can support AIFF, WAV and MP3.
+It currently supports AIFF, WAV and MP3 files.
+<i>Although Windows operating systems may need to install [FFMPEG](https://ffmpeg.org/) to read mp3 files.</i>

 This was created as a lockdown project, please let me know any questions and any bugs with the program!